bcw222/chromium-website/site/chromium-os/chromiumos-design-docs/boot-design/index.md

             as needed during X server startup.
 They’re removed on the first boot after any update; this happens in src/install-completed.conf in src/platform/installer.
-*   The VPD cache - this collection of files is created by dump_vpd_logs during basic services startup; see the sources under src/platform/vpd for more details.
-The cached data comes from read-only firmware and never needs to be invalidated.
-However, after powerwash, the read-only firmware must be re-read, and this can be expensive on some platforms.

 ### Measuring Performance